La-Lojban/lojban.pw/src/md_pages/books/learn-lojban.md

 Stress is put on the last but one vowel.
 If a word has only one vowel you just don't stress it.

-**r** can be pronounced like the _r_ in English, Scottish, French, Russian, thus there is a range of acceptable pronunciation for it.
+**r** can be pronounced like the _r_ in English, Scottish, Russian, thus there is a range of acceptable pronunciation for it.

 Non-Lojban vowels like short _i_ and _u_ in Standard British English _hit_ and _but_ are used by some people to separate consonants.
 So if you have problems spitting out two consonant one after another, e.g. the **vl** in **tavla** (which means _to talk to_), then you can say _tavɪla_ — where the _ɪ_ is very short, but other vowels: **a**, **u** have to be long.